stockparfait/experiments/distribution/README.md

 ## Preparing the Data

-As I mentioned before, the dataset I use comes from [Nasdaq Data Link], and for the time period from January 1998 till July 2022 it contains a little over 40M daily closing prices for over 20K equities that at some point during this period were listed on the major US stock exchanges (NASDAQ, NYSE and AMEX).
+As I mentioned before, the dataset I use comes from [Nasdaq Data Link], and for the time period from January 1998 to July 2022 it contains a little over 40M daily closing prices for over 20K equities that at some point during this period were listed on the major US stock exchanges (NASDAQ, NYSE and AMEX).
 This, in particular, avoids the [survivorship bias], which will become important for us